 This section lists your unique APERS ID, your name, birthdate, gender, and address, as well as your spouse’s information, if applicable.
-Review the information carefully.
 Note that you will need your APERS ID to register for access to the Members Self-Service portal on our website.

 Your designated beneficiary or beneficiaries are listed in this section.
-Ensure that this information is accurate.
+Members designate a beneficiary for the contributions they have made to their accounts, either through payroll deductions (contributory members) or service credit purchases.
 If you have any questions, this website is always a great resource, and the APERS office is just a phone call away.

 This section will provide a a month-by-month accounting of your work and earnings for the fiscal year, July 1st through June 30th.
 Note these figures might differ from figures calculated for the calendar year, January 1st through December 31st.

-Whereas your Employment History in Section 6 shows the ‘actual’ service credit that you’ve earned as an employee of at least one APERS-covered employer, this section shows the total of any service credit that you’ve earned or purchased.
-It also shows the current total of your employee contributions (contributory members).
-Contact APERS if anything does not appear correct.
+Whereas the Account Detail in Section 5 shows the service credit that you earned in the most recently completed fiscal year, this section shows the total of any service credit that you’ve earned or purchased.
+It also shows the current total of your employee contributions.

-This section shows any service credit earned in a reciprocal system.
-For more information on this topic, see out Reciprocal Service Brochure.
+This section shows reciprocal systems with which you have established reciprocity..
+For more information on this topic, see our Reciprocal Service Brochure.

 To retire with benefits (normal, reduced, or disability) from the system, you have to first meet the retirement requirements listed in this section.

 APERS forecasts your ‘normal’ retirement date based on age OR service credit, whichever qualifies you first.
 This is the earliest date that you meet requirements for a normal retirement.
 Working beyond this point could have significant financial benefits that are worth exploring in advance, such as DROP, PAW, or even a higher benefit multiplier for long-serving members.